Alabama Paycheck Calculator

 FAQs

-What taxes do Alabaman pay?
+What taxes does Alabaman pay?

 Besides the state-level income tax ranging from 2% to 5%, some cities also have a local income tax.
 There is no state-level payroll tax.